FSC Foundation

 • Making grants to help projects get started.

-• Making grants for ongoing salaries, and administrative expenses, tuition scholarships or endowments
+• Making grants for salaries, administrative expenses, tuition scholarships or endowments

 • Multiple proposals from the same organization within the same year.
 Applicants are asked to limit themselves to one proposal per year.